LiamSchilling/AutomatePolynomial/README.md

-In order for the inferred instance's proof to resolve a proposition, the inference rules (typeclass instances) must define the specifier value in such a way that it can be sufficiently reduced to match the representation used in the proposition.
+In order for the inferred instance's proof to resolve a proposition, the inference rules (type class instances) must define the specifier value in such a way that it sufficiently reduces to match its representation in the proposition.
-For representations which lead to useful results, this often requires stronger assumptions about `R`, which can themselves be resolved by type class instances from the rule's arguments.
+For representations which lead to useful results, this may require stronger assumptions about `R`, which can themselves be resolved by type class instances from the rule's arguments.